DANS-KNAW/easy-bag-store/docs/tutorial.md

 1. Copy `sample` to `sample-updated`:

+        #!bash
         cp -r sample sample-updated

 2. Make a change to one of the data files in `sample-updated`, let's say the `README.TXT`:

+        #!bash
         echo "...and some more text" >> sample-updated/data/README.TXT

 3. Let's also remove a file:

+        #!bash
         rm sample-updated/data/img/image01.png

 4. ...and add one:

+        #!bash
         echo "New file content" > sample-updated/data/NEW.TXT

 5. Update the checksums in the new bag, so that it is valid again:

+        #!bash
         bagit update sample-updated
+        bagit verifyvalid sample-updated

 6. Make a copy of this updated bag, so that we can compare it later with the one we retrieve from the bag store:

+        #!bash
         cp -r sample-updated sample-updated-unpruned

-7. Now copy the bag-id of the version we stored earlier (use `easy-bag-store enum` if needed) and use it in the following command:
+7. Now let's strip the updated bag of files that are already archived, and therefore can be included by fetch-reference.

+        #!bash
         easy-bag-store prune sample-updated 8eeaeda4-3ae7-4be2-9f63-3db09b19db43
-        > OK: Done pruning

    Note that we provided as the second argument the bag-id of the bag in which the unchanged files where located.
 You may append as many bag-ids as you like.
-We call these bags reference bags or **ref-bag**s.
+We call these bags "reference bags" or **ref-bag**<!---->s.

 8. Now let's have a look at `sample-updated`:

+        #!bash
         tree sample-updated/
+    Output:

-        > sample-updated/
+        sample-updated/
             ├── bag-info.txt
             ├── bagit.txt
             ├── data